Lucid Dreaming as a Method for Studying the Collective Unconscious

 Want to learn about your dreams and their meaning?

 Other dream experiences that are not categorized by typical dreams can also be experienced with lucidity.
 Sleep paralysis can come with hypnogogic hallucinations that are oftentimes frightening in their nature (Adams, 2020).
 Hobson suggests in his Activation- synthesis Hypothesis that the underlying reason for the frightening experiences is that the amygdala is super-activated in the brain while the individual transitions from stage 3 sleep to REM (Penttila, 2019).
 This is contested (Blake, Terburg, Balchin, Honk, & Solms, 2019).

 Though neurology can explain these types of experiences to some degree, there is still the question of the subjective experiences of the content they generate.
 On another level, dreams can be archetypal in nature and cross-culturally experienced (Adams, 2020).
-For example, the negative experiences that so often accompany sleep paralysis seem very similar to Jung’s description of the Shadow, and they are described by those who research sleep paralysis as the doorway to the collective unconscious (Adams, 2018).
+For example, the negative experiences that so often accompany sleep paralysis seem very similar to Carl Jung’s description of the Shadow, and they are described by those who research sleep paralysis as the doorway to the collective unconscious (Adams, 2018).
 Rather than dismissing lucid dream experiences, we might allow neurology to influence a more responsible, empirically informed approach to lucid dreaming as a method for deeper awareness and individuation.

 Lucid Dreaming as a Method

 We can define method as a procedure or technique that provides a way of understanding a specific discipline or art (Brookshier, 2018).
 A method can be built out of a natural process that happens to individuals, but for it to become useful, it must be able to be learned and consistent.